julian-ninas/pull-binance-data/README.md

 # pull-binance-data
 This is a project to pull and update historical cryptocurrency data from binance.
-It consists of a dockerized airflow application and and an sql database.
+It consists of a dockerized airflow application and an sql database.

 # Prerequisities
 * You need to have docker installed